wentam/unified-inhibit/README.md

 * [Building](#building)
 * [Donations](#donations)

+## The problem

-## The problem: Linux wakelocks/inhibitors are a fragmented nightmare.
+Linux wakelocks/inhibitors are a fragmented nightmare.

 When an app like VLC is playing a video, it needs to let your system know not to show the screensaver/lock the screen/suspend the system.
 These requests are sometimes called inhibits or wakelocks.
 The linux desktop has no single agreed-upon standard for how